bhadreshpsavani/CVNDNotes/readme.md

 In one frame we have same intensity of pixel value, if we compare with the next time frame pixel intensity

 #### Localization ####
-GPS is 10m accurate
+GPS is 10m error prone
-How can we know were we are with 10cm of accuracy that the quation of localization. -Sebastian Thrun
+How can we know were we are with 10cm of error that the quation of localization. -Sebastian Thrun

+How we can achieve this using math should be quite intersting!!

+Fun Learning :
+why we call % as modulo, it never generate negavative number say -1%5? its 4 this can be really helpful algorithm in list element shifting p=[0 1 0 0 0]
+`q=[p[(i-U)%len(p)] for i in range(len(p))]`
+q=[0 0 1 0 0]